Kiguli/TRUST/README.md

 }
 ```

-## Reporting Bugs
+## Contributing
-If you encounter any issues or have feedback, please open an issue in the repository.
+If you encounter any issues or have feedback, please open an issue in the repository or submit a pull request.
 We appreciate your input and will address it as soon as possible.

 ## License
 This work is licensed under a